elescj/projects/008-digit-audio/README.md

 ## 📊 Dataset

-The dataset for this project is sourced from the **MIT Applied Data Science Program** and is organized as follows:
+The dataset used in this project is sourced from the MIT Applied Data Science Program.
+It consists of audio recordings of spoken digits, organized into separate folders for each class (0–9).

-- The dataset is provided in a **folder**, containing each digit audios in a folder.
-- All images are in **wav format**.
+Each folder contains multiple `.wav` files, where each file represents a spoken instance of the corresponding digit.
+These audio samples serve as the input data for training and evaluating the model.

 > **Note:** The original dataset exceeds GitHub's upload limit.
 > To access the data, please contact me via my portfolio website: